1902 Gordon Bennett Cup: Post-race and legacy

 Edge went on to complete the remainder of the Paris-Vienna race, finishing in 11th place overall.
 Marcel Renault won this race overall, in a time of 15:47:43.
 Following the race, a protest was made to the Gordon Bennett organising committee against Edge, claiming that he had received assistance.
 Accounts on where the assistance occurred, and in what form differ, but at de Knyff's insistence, the protest was dropped and the result stood.

 Victory for a car manufactured outside France for the first time in a Gordon Bennett race was seen as a source of embarrassment for the French, and they set about making a serious effort to regain the trophy.
 This contributed to the boosting of the event's popularity, with all future Gordon Bennett races being events in their own right, rather than a subsidiary of a larger city-to-city race.
-The success of an entry from outside France also saw Napier sales of their cars triple following the race, as did export figures for British manufactured cars.
+The success of an entry from outside France also saw Napier sales increase, with Edge securing contracts in America and France, and annual output increasing from 100 cars to 250 requiring a move from Lambeth to Acton.

 The race brought about a change in race car design philosophy.
 The success of the comparatively underpowered, but lighter Napier led designers to realise that obtaining as much power as possible out of a smaller engine would result in a more reliable and competitive car than simply increasing the capacity of the engine, and reducing chassis weight to remain under the regulation weight.